 Mission and Vision

 The Global Forest Coalition campaigns through its broad membership and in coordination with other allies, alliances, movements and networks, to support the struggles of Indigenous People and local communities by bring their views, positions and proposals to the forefront of local, national, and global forest-related decision-making processes.

-The mission of the Global Forest Coalition is to advocate for the conservation and restoration of forest ecosystems, through defending and promoting respect for the rights, territories, traditional knowledge and sustainable livelihoods of the Indigenous Peoples and local communities that co-exist with them.
+The mission of the Global Forest Coalition is to advocate for the conservation and restoration of forest ecosystems, through defending and promoting respect for the rights, territories, traditional knowledge and sustainable livelihoods of the Indigenous Peoples, local communities and women that co-exist with them.

 Protect real forests, and the people dependent on them.
 GFC strives for a world where forest ecosystems are protected through sustainable co-existence with the Indigenous Peoples and local communities that call forests home, and where the specific rights, roles, needs and aspirations of women are central to this.

 Protect the rights of forest peoples.
-The rights of Indigenous Peoples and local communities must be fully respected and upheld in all forest-related policies, and customary systems of forest governance and conservation, and the territorial rights to land of Indigenous Peoples and local communities, should be fully respected.
+The rights of Indigenous Peoples, local communities and women must be fully respected and upheld in all forest-related policies, and customary systems of forest governance and conservation, and the territorial rights to land of Indigenous Peoples and local communities, should be fully respected.